funnut/5challenge/3_lisq/readme.md

 # About

-From Polish *"lisek / foxie"* – lisq is a lightweight and opensource note-taking app that works with `.txt` files.
+From Polish *"lisek / foxie"* – lisq is a lightweight and opensource note-taking app that work with `.txt` files.

 # Commands